 She was a very honest person about herself ...
 She wasn't afraid to paint herself as she really is — warts and all.– Photographer Marti Friedlander on Rita Angus, near the end of this documentary

-Made with funding from NZ On Air and TVNZ, with assistance from The Fletcher Trust and Mataura Licensing Trust, Eastern Southland Gallery, The Douglas Lilburn Endowment Trust, Thorndon Trust and the Rita Angus Estate
+Made with funding from NZ On Air and TVNZ, with assistance from The Fletcher Trust, Mataura Licensing Trust, Eastern Southland Gallery, The Douglas Lilburn Endowment Trust, Thorndon Trust and the Rita Angus Estate

-Developed in association with the New Zealand Film Commission
+Developed in association with the NZ Film Commission

 Presented with thanks to the Aotearoa/New Zealand Film Heritage Trust – Te Puna Ataata